CSCfi/ida2-command-line-tools/README.md

 various temporary or log files which might exist within the local filesystem but are not part of the data to be stored in IDA.

-You can copy the provided example `ida-ignore` file from the `examples` subdirectory to your home directory as `.ida-ignore` and edit it accordingly.
+You can copy the provided example `ida-ignore` file from the `templates` subdirectory to your home directory as `.ida-ignore` and edit it accordingly.

 It is also possible to explicitly specify an ignore file using the `-i` command line option.